 Can you make homemade marshmallow fluff without eggs?

-If you are allergic to eggs or following a Vegan diet, you can create an eggless marshmallow fluff recipe by using Aquafaba instead of the egg whites and corn syrup in this recipe.
+If you are allergic to eggs or following a Vegan diet, you can create an eggless marshmallow fluff recipe.
+Try this recipe by using Aquafaba instead of the egg whites and corn syrup in this recipe.

 Aquafaba is a great egg substitute.
 It is essentially the water that chick peas have been cooked in.
 I haven’t used this before when baking but have heard that it works great to create meringues and marshmallow fluff.

 Dried egg whites are used are great when mixed with a little water.
 They are great for storing purposes.
 You can add warm water and add them to your bake goods to give texture.

 - 3/4 cup sugar

 - 3/4 cup corn syrup